Lecture by Mark Winter and Chris Ferguson on Saltillo and Rio Grande Textiles, at the 2018 NMAM Conference, Taos, NM

 From the opening moment of the lecture, I raced to try to keep up my note-taking and picture-taking with all that Mark was telling us about the textiles.
 The first lecture was on Saltillo and Rio Grande textiles, the second on Navajo textiles.
 He held up a sample textile for each major point and from time to time Chris would model a textile to demonstrate how it would have been worn.
 To my untrained eye, these were beautiful, pristine textiles, and Mark offered them to the audience to touch.

 The first blanket shown at the lecture was a circa 1750 Mexican Saltillo sarape.
-The intricately woven Saltillo sarapes took a skilled weaver many months to weave and often used costly dyestuffs in the wool colors.
+The intricately woven Saltillo sarapes took a skilled weaver a year or more to weave and often used costly dyestuffs in the wool colors.
 They were very expensive, not much traded, and mostly worn by wealthy Mexicans.
 This sarape used a lot of cochineal red, a very expensive dye made from insects native to Mexico.

 Taos was a geographic and cultural crossroads and the site of annual trade fairs.
 Taos was the northern end of the Camino Real route which went as far south as Mexico City and sites of other trade fairs.
 When the Spanish first arrived to the new world, they introduced the small and hardy churro sheep to “New Spain”.
 The wool from this breed, long, silky and not greasy, took dyes very well and was perfect for weaving.
 It quickly became the weaving material of choice.